Home...

 DartFin

-• Works the back extensor muscles without over-extending.
+• Works the extensor muscles of the upper back

-• The muscles that are worked are the same muscles that stabilize the torso when the Gluteus maximus is (or at least should be) pulling the leg backward during running or vigorous walking.
+• The muscles that are worked (Latissiums dorsi and Lower trapezius) are the same muscles that stabilize the torso when the Gluteus maximus pulls the leg backward during running.
+It's good to activate and exercise these muscles during the dart, but keep them relaxed when actually out and about!

 Watch Points